 Cool down: 5 minutes at level 3

-To see some real improvement to your fitness levels or your muscular endurance, try using the cross trainer for at least four sessions each week for 30 minutes minimum.
-You can then try interval training on the cross trainer which is a great way to test your stamina and get a full body workout done in a short amount of time.
+To see some real improvement to your fitness levels or muscular endurance, try using the cross trainer as part of your gym routine.
+In particular, interval training on the cross trainer is a great way to test your fitness and get a full body workout done in a short amount of time.